Meet our Sea Smart team

 Program Coordinator

-• I believe that knowledge is most powerfully harnessed when used to catalyze positive and sustainable change in beliefs, values and habits.
-Without education, valuable knowledge may not be translated into effective action towards better protecting the world’s oceans.
 Growing up on a small island in the Puget Sound, I was raised to be curious about the oceans and forests surrounding my home.
-This led me to explore the natural world, and eventually study the environment in my undergraduate degree.
-I believe that fostering appreciation for the environment helps encourage folks to take responsibility towards better stewarding these spaces.
-Inspiring children and adults to create meaningful relationships with the natural world is the first step towards creating impact at the individual, community, and society levels.
+This led me to explore the natural world and eventually study the environment in university.
+Fostering an appreciation for the environment helps encourage folks to be environmental stewards of their own backyards.
+Inspiring children and adults to connect with the natural world is the first step towards creating impact at the individual and community levels.

-• Plastic pollution is one of the largest threats faced by our oceans, this is exacerbated by the manufacturing of cheaply made goods, from clothes, to technology, food containers, you name it!
-One of the most revolutionary acts we can take towards better stewarding our oceans is not only to buy less things, but to take better care of what we already have.
-Repairing my own clothes is one way I have tried to ensure that my belongings can have a longer lifecycle, and stay out of a landfill!
+Plastic pollution is one of the largest threats faced by our oceans, this is exacerbated by the manufacturing of cheaply made goods, from clothes, to technology, food containers, you name it!
+One of the most revolutionary acts we can take as ocean stewards is not only to buy less things, but to take better care of what we already have.
+Repairing my own clothes is one way I have tried to ensure that my belongings can have a longer lifecycle, and stay out of a landfill.

 Our furry executives